 (May be repeated.)
-Percentisiste permission of instructor.
+Prerequisite: permission of instructor.
 Topical studies in selected areas of con-cern to students, practicing administrators in public, private educational institutions, organizations.
+RESIDENCY SEMINAR 730 3 credits

-RESIDENCY SEMINAR Focus on recent research in administration and educational administration theory.
+Focus on recent research in administration and educational administration theory.

-RESIDENCY SEMINAR

-3 credits Prerequisite: 601 Focus on recent research in administration and educational administration development of common perceptions about school issues with multiple constituencies.
+- RESIDENCY SEMINAR 3 credits Prerequisite: 601.
+Focus on recent research in administration and educational administration theory - PUBLIC AND MEDIA RELATIONS IN EDUCATIONAL ORGANIZATIONS 3 credits 732 A course in educational public relations intended to help educational leaders facilitate the development of common perceptions about school issues with multiple constituencies.